Kinyarwanda Numbers 1–100 + Telling Time: Count and Check the Hour Like a Local

 Numbers pop up everywhere: buying fruit, paying fares, planning meetups.

-Time works differently; it is tied to daylight, starting roughly at 6 AM (sunrise).
+Time works differently – tied to daylight, starting roughly at 6 AM (sunrise).
 So 7 AM is "hour one" (saa moya).

 This system comes from Swahili influence but fits Rwanda's natural rhythm perfectly.